Cryptashh/HWOSTR/whitepaper.md

 ## 5. Economy & Sustainability

-The $HYPIO token economy is built on a flywheel designed for long-term activity, not speculation.
+The $HWOSTR token economy is built on a flywheel designed for long-term activity, not speculation.

 ### 5.1 The 5% Tax Flywheel
 Every transaction and transfer carries a 5% tax.